 2. Ambient Occlusion node

-The main purpose of this node is to control ambient occlusion per material.
 In this project, AO is used to impose shadow on wall corners.
 Also, It is better to add Color ramp node and RGB mix nodes to mask AO in some areas and change the AO color.

 3d floor plan contains a lot of objects and adding PBR textures to each of them will need a lot of memory.
 For this reason, basic procedural textures can be used for making materials for most of the objects.
 As a result, it reduces memory usage and improves rendering time.